-WHEREAS A rear yard and a side yard addition were added to the house; at the rear the addition extended to the lot line.
+WHEREAS in 1942 a fire stair was added at the east elevation and in 1955 a rear a side yard addition was added extending to the lot line.
 [For the original house, the first two floors extended to the width of the house; the two floors above were set back at the east elevation; in 1942, the 5 story fire stair was added to the east elevation using up part of the set back; in 1955, a one story side addition was added at the east elevation and a one story addition was added at the rear yard - this combined addition presents as L-shaped.